 Ivan Pepelnjak wrote an excellent piece “On I-Shaped and T-Shaped Skills” which highly influenced what I focus on in my career.
 I enjoy classical “routing and switching” which is why I worked to obtain skills to the expert level in that area.
-Yet, I am constantly learning and rounding out my skillset in other areas as well, such as the fundamentals of automation, wireless, datacenter technologies, and more.
+Yet, I am constantly learning and rounding out my skillset in other areas as well, such as the fundamentals of service provider technologies, automation, wireless, datacenter technologies, and more.

 The computer network represents the arteries of the modern business environment, with the data flowing across as the lifeblood.
 By having expert-level core networking knowledge and fundamental knowledge of what interacts with the network as a whole, I am in a better position to help an organization thrive on produced and consumed data.

 - I designed and integrated a VeloCloud-based SD-WAN environment to migrate away from a 400-site MPLS L3VPN WAN.
 This included a 15-site trial/PoC environment from one provider, followed by a full production rollout using a different provider.
 During the migration phase, there were at one point two separate MPLS L3VPNs, two separate SD-WAN environments, two datacenters, and 350 sites supported simultaneously.
 I used BGP at the datacenters and various kinds of filtering and BGP policy adjustments to harmoniously stitch all of the environments together for full connectivity between all sites.

 - I participated in the networking aspects of moving an in-house datacenter to a colocation facility and detailed the aspects of maintaining connectivity between the old and new datacenters during the migration and lessons learned during the process.
 This includes working with Cisco’s Nexus datacenter series switches running NX-OS.